 - 1. HHA and or its designated representative will terminate the lease only for - a.
 Substantial lease violations; or - b.
 Repeated violations of the lease that disrupt the livability of the project, adversely affect the health safety or right or peaceful enjoyment of the premises of any tenant, interfere with the management of the project, or have an adverse financial effect upon the project, or - c.
 Failure to carry out obligations under the State of Texas Landlord/Tenant Act or - d.
-Failure of all adult household members to sign an Authorization for Release of Information (HUD Form 9886 or HUD-9887 and 9887/A) every year, or - e.
 Other good causes (only at the expiration of the lease term). - 2.
 HHA and or designated representative will give written notice of proposed lease termination in the form required by the lease and applicable regulations in English, or Spanish, or, in the case of a resident with disability, in the format requested by the resident. - 3.
-HHA is sensitive to the possibility that certain actions of a resident may be related to or the result of domestic violence, dating violence, sexual assault, or stalking (see Definitions in Section XV) and will offer a resident in this situation an opportunity to certify to such facts.
+HHA is sensitive to the possibility that certain actions of a resident may be related to or the result of domestic violence, dating violence, sexual assault, or stalking (see Definitions in HHA VAWA Policy) and will offer a resident in this situation an opportunity to certify to such facts.
 The Violence Against Women Act protects individuals who are the victims of such crimes and misdemeanors from lease termination and eviction for criminal activity related to their victimization.
-Victims have 14 days to certify (on HUD form 50066) or provide other documentation of their status.
+Victims have 14 days to certify (on HUD form 5382) or provide other documentation of their status.